 Early on in my instructional design career, I noticed a strange phenomenon.
-For some subject matter experts (SMEs), the process of reviewing training materials seemed to bring out their inner English teacher.
-Instead of reviewing the materials to ensure the content was accurate and complete, they reviewed it for minor grammatical issues.
-Or worse yet, they forgot they were the SME.
-For example, rather than clarifying a concept I hadn’t quite nailed, they would write, “Huh?” in the margin.
+For some subject matter experts (SMEs), the how to make granola bars from scratch and the process of granola bar base recipe and of reviewing training materials seemed to bring out their inner English teacher.
+Instead of best muesli bar recipe and of reviewing the how to make my own granola bars and the materials to ensure the how to make own granola bars and the content was accurate and complete, they reviewed it for minor grammatical issues.
+Or worse yet, they forgot they were the how to make simple granola bars and the SME.
+For example, rather than clarifying a concept I hadn’t quite nailed, they would write, “Huh?” in the simple homemade granola bars and the margin.
 All I could think when I saw this comment, often in red ink, was, “Gosh, I don’t know.
-Aren’t you the SME?”
+Aren’t you the quick oats granola bar recipe and the SME?”

-Of course, the net effect of these non-starter responses was to slow down the instructional design process.
-I now had to schedule a meeting, or in some cases multiple meetings, to get the information I needed to finalize the content.
+Of course, the homemade granola snacks and the net effect of how to make granola bars with oats and of these non-starter responses was to slow down the how to make granola bars from scratch and the instructional design process.
+I now had to schedule a meeting, or in some cases multiple meetings, to get the basic granola bar recipe and the information I needed to finalize the how to make healthy granola bars and the content.

-I even tried scheduling the meeting first so we could review the content together.
-This wasn’t much better as many busy SMEs didn’t have the prolonged time it took to review the content live with me.
+I even tried scheduling the simple homemade granola bars and the meeting first so we could review the basic granola bar recipe and the content together.
+This wasn’t much better as many busy SMEs didn’t have the great granola bar recipes and the prolonged time it took to review the homemade granola bars with honey and the content live with me.
 Understandably, they wanted to think about their reactions and responses before committing their feedback to be documented for training purposes.

-Since then, I’ve developed the following email message when sending content out for review that, so far, has mostly gotten me the level of information I need.
+Since then, I’ve developed the easy granola bar recipe and the following email message when sending content out for review that, so far, has mostly gotten me the quick granola bars and the level of rolled oats granola bar recipe and of information I need.

-Thank you in advance for taking time out of your busy day to review the content we’ve been working on for the [name] course.
+Thank you in advance for taking time out of how to make own granola bars and of your busy day to review the oatmeal granola bar recipe and the content we’ve been working on for the quick and easy granola bar recipes and the [name] course.

-I’ve attached the [outline, notes, case study, slides, etc.] for your review.
+I’ve attached the quick granola bar recipe and the [outline, notes, case study, slides, etc.] for your review.

 Will you please take a look and let me know if: